samvera/ldp/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+# Help

+The Samvera community is here to help.
+Please see our [support guide](./SUPPORT.md).

-# Samvera
+# Acknowledgments
-This software has been developed by and is brought to you by the Hydra community.
+This software has been developed by and is brought to you by the Samvera community.
 Learn more at the [Samvera website](http://samvera.org)

 ![Samvera Logo](https://wiki.duraspace.org/download/thumbnails/87459292/samvera-fall-font2-200w.png?version=1&modificationDate=1498550535816&api=v2)